 Are The Cascade Gardens Accessible?

-A wheelchair or mobility aid user could enjoy the gardens when arriving by car and staying on the path that is level with the parking lot.
-That said, Cascade Gardens have many sets of stairs, making it more challenging to navigate.
+Unfortunately, Cascade Gardens are not fully accessible.
+A wheelchair or mobility aid user could enjoy the gardens when arriving by car and staying on the path level with the parking lot.
+That said, Cascade Gardens has many sets of stairs, making it more challenging to navigate.
+If stairs are not possible for you, we recommend bringing a set of binoculars when possible to make the most of your experience!

 Parking at Cascade Gardens

+When visiting in the summer, we have always been able to find a spot.
+That said, the parking lot can be quite full on a sunny day.
 There isn’t a lot of parking available compared to other nearby attractions like the Cave and Basin.
 We recommend visiting earlier in the day or later in the evening (while the sun is still up) in the summer months to avoid any parking issues.

 Don’t Forget Your National Park Pass

-You might be wondering why you need a Park Pass when visiting Banff National Park.
-By purchasing your National Park Pass (either the daily or annual option), the Parks can then be kept up and continue to be able to host visitors like you for years to come.
+Though Cascade Gardens does not have an admission fee, you must have a National Park Pass to enter Banff National Park.
+You might wonder why you need a Park Pass when visiting Banff National Park.
+By purchasing your National Park Pass (either the daily or annual option), the Parks can be kept up and continue to host visitors like you for years to come.

+The funds made from National Park Passes are distributed to all Canadian National Parks and are very helpful to the ones that do not get as many visitors as Banff National Park.
 You do not need a pass if you are simply passing through on the highway, but please be sure to buy the appropriate pass if you are looking to stop at any of the attractions in a National Park along your travels.

-Youth (up to 17) | Free |
+Youth (up to 17)Free

 Wildlife: Beauty and Safety

-Being in a national park means that there is an assortment of beautiful and majestic wildlife.
-Though it is such a special treat to get to spot wildlife of any sort during a trip to Banff National Park, it is extremely important to know and follow the safest practices.
+Being in a national park means an assortment of beautiful and majestic wildlife.
+Though it is such a special treat to spot wildlife during a trip to Banff National Park, it is extremely important to know and follow the safest practices.
+While at Cascade Gardens, you may encounter wildlife such as chipmunks, gophers, elk, and potentially even bears.
+Here is how you keep yourself and the animals safe.

-- Bring your bear spray: A super important part of being in the Banff National Park is staying bear-safe.
+• Bring your bear spray: A super important part of being in the Banff National Park is staying bear-safe.
 To do so, bring bear spray that is up to date (check the expiry date before packing it) and inform yourself on how to use it properly.
-If you do need to use it, be sure to clear the area and advice authorities.
+If you do need to use it, be sure to clear the area and advise authorities.
 This is most important while hiking, though you do not need bear spray to walk down Banff Avenue or visit Cascade of Time Garden.

-- Be aware of your surroundings: We recommend avoiding wearing earbuds while enjoying the gardens to stay aware of your surroundings.
+• Be aware of your surroundings: We recommend avoiding wearing earbuds while enjoying the gardens to stay aware of your surroundings.

-- Keep a safe distance from all wildlife: Though it may seem as though the wildlife in Banff National Park is friendly, it is super important to stay far away from them.
+• Keep a safe distance from all wildlife: Though it may seem as though the wildlife in Banff National Park is friendly, it is super important to stay far away from them.
 Getting too close to close to them can make them feel uneasy, sometimes leading to defensive and aggressive behavior.

 When is the Best Time to Visit Cascade Gardens?